QPL22/MHW_Archipelago/README.md

 ## Installation
 ### Recommended Steps
 Due to the mod messing with save files and being alpha I highly recommend backing up your save if you want to make sure your treasured save doesn't get lost.
 To find your game save it will be located C:\Program Files (x86)\Steam\userdata\<Your Steam ID>\582010\remote with the name of the file being SAVEDATA.
-Just copy itto a different location.
+Just copy it to a different location.

 ### Prerequisites
 * Have Monster Hunter World installed ver 15.23.00.
   * Note: The mod has been designed with Iceborne in mind.
 It may not work correctly without it especially with incorrect settings.
 Following updates will address this.
-* Install [Stracker's Loader](https://www.nexusmods.com/monsterhunterworld/mods/1982) and [Performace Booster and Plugin Extender](https://www.nexusmods.com/monsterhunterworld/mods/3473).
+* Install [Stracker's Loader](https://www.nexusmods.com/monsterhunterworld/mods/1982) and [Performance Booster and Plugin Extender](https://www.nexusmods.com/monsterhunterworld/mods/3473).
 Both are required for the mod to run properly.
 * Install the latest Archipelago tools from [Archipelago's GitHub Release's Page](https://github.com/ArchipelagoMW/Archipelago/releases).
 Run the setup.
 * Go to the releases page of this repo.
 If you are the one running Monster Hunter World you will need to download the .zip and yaml.